TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/assignments/ndeanon25/infra/api-design/README.md

 <img src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExZHFxYjQ1eDlvOGdvczF4MmFnZDB6ZjUwNnc0eWQ4b3Z2Z20wbmdtciZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/JIX9t2j0ZTN9S/giphy.gif" alt="Logo" width="400" height="300" img align="right">

 This is GameDex.
 I wanted to create this project as it's on my bucket list; I have always wanted to create my own game.
 Data Mystery is an RPG inspired by my childhood.
 My intentions are to help players understand different data structures while solving a case.
-Data Mystery will also have its own battle UI to make it more like a game rather than a lesson.
+Data Mystery will also have its battle UI to make it more like a game rather than a lesson.
-These are all big picture ideas, and hopefully, future versions will introduce more features.
+These are all big-picture ideas with future versions that will introduce more features.

  <li> Github User : ndeanon25
  <li> Repo : Upper-Division-CS